 If you have any further questions please come and see Katherine or Jo Devine.

-We will update this section frequently to inform you of our planned learning objectives.
+We will update this section frequently to give you as much detail as possible about our learning.

 This term we will be…